 - These are only suggestions: Every type of material will react differently with the laser, even from one plastic to the next.
-Use these settings as your starting point then adjust one variable at a time until you achieve the result you desire.
-Settings for any material are a matter of personal preference.
-Not every material that can be run at high speed should be run at high speed.
-A better mark can often be achieved by slowing your laser and giving the laser longer to react to your material. - Test your material: If you have a small area of the material you won't be using, or an extra item, take advantage of this area to test out your settings by engraving a small square or cutting a small circle.
+But don't feel that you need to be exact on any of the settings.
+While engraving acrylic at 35% speed and 75% speed will give you a very different result, the difference between 35% and 39% will be much more subtle and relies more on personal preferences. - Test your material: If you have a small area of the material you won't be using, or an extra of the item, take advantage of this area to test out your settings by engraving a small square or cutting a small circle.
 You can fine tune your settings in these areas. - Similar materials use similar settings: When you are working with a material you aren't familiar with, think about a similar material and what settings you would use with that product.
-Most anodized aluminums will react well with similar settings, as will most plastics. - When in doubt, start low: Remember, you can always re-run your job as long as you don't move it in the machine.
+Most anodized aluminums will react well with similar settings, as will most plastics.

+- When in doubt, start low: Remember, you can always re-run your job as long as you don't move it in the machine.
 Let's say you're running a photograph in a one-of-a-kind wood plaque.
 Start with a lower power setting, look at the engraving, then run the project a second time at high speed and lower power a second time to add a little more depth if needed. - Run only one part of the file: If running a job on a new material, you can always just select one piece of the engraving, like a piece of text, and run that part first to make sure your settings are perfect before running the whole file.